sdobreff/advanced-analytics/readme.txt

 9. **Requests operations** - All the request made from the given WP install.

 == Changelog ==

+= 2.8.2 =
+As of this version you can disable individual modules (if you are not using them) or enable them only when needed.
+Cron job introduced for auto clearing the requests table.
+Switched cron execution from AJAX to REST API.

 = 2.8.1 =
 Option to copy and share Request / Response from the request details.
 Code optimizations.
 Error log filtering enhancements.